 North Greenwich To Greenwich Thames Path Walk Start

-Start your journey at North Greenwich station which is on the Jubilee Underground line.
-When you exit the station you are greeted with a fantastic view of the O2 Arena live music venue.
+Start your journey at North Greenwich station on the Jubilee Underground line.
+Exiting the station, you are greeted with a fantastic view of the O2 Arena live music venue.
 You may remember when this building was called the Millennium Dome and held an exhibition to celebrate the millennium.
-The building is located on Greenwich Peninsular overlooking the River Thames.
+The building is located on the Greenwich Peninsular overlooking the River Thames.

 02 Arena